• About

 Cornmeal is made by grinding dried maize (corn).
 You will find cornmeal in fine, medium, and coarse consistencies, with very fine cornmeal referred to as cornflour here in the United States.

 What is the best cornmeal to use in cornbread?
 The answer is a largely personal preference.
-Cornbread made with coarse cornmeal will be more rustic and less tender and fluffy when compared to cornbread made with fine cornmeal (but that’s kinda the point, right?)
+Cornbread made with coarse cornmeal will be more rustic and less tender and fluffy when compared to cornbread made with fine cornmeal (but that’s kind of the point, right?)

 Pan of freshly baked cornbread removed from the pan and sliced into cubes.